Hunterville: History

 From at least 1895 to 1948 the Hunterville Express was published in the town.
 It was one of 45 newspapers founded by Joseph Ives.
 Other editors were Cuthbert James Powell, Walter Keay, who was also a novelist and whose wife had earlier signed a suffrage petition in 1893, when women first gained a vote.
 In 1905 it was the Hunterville Express and Upper Rangitikei Advertiser, published 3 times a week.
 The Express offices were burnt out in 1917.

 The Hunterville railway station on the North Island Main Trunk line opened in 1887 and closed in 1988.

 The town's memorial for the First World War was unveiled in 1923.

 Kiwiburn, the New Zealand Burning Man regional burn, has been held there since 2014.

 Demographics

-Hunterville is defined by Statistics New Zealand as a rural settlement.
+Hunterville is described by Statistics New Zealand as a rural settlement.
 It covers 3.22 km2 and had an estimated population of as of with a population density of people per km^{2}.
 It is part of the larger Otairi statistical area.